-Shery’s dining room needed a hit of orange so I moved the orange lamp from this room and installed the blue lamps on the cabinets flanking the fireplace.
+Sheryl’s dining room needed another hit of orange so I moved the orange lamp from this room and installed the blue lamps on the cabinets flanking the fireplace.

 I found more of Sheryl’s artwork in the hallway so I included it in this vignette (above).

-A pencil cactus just belongs in this style of interior.
+A pencil cactus just belongs in this style of interior, doesn’t it.
 I had this one out on my deck all summer and it got too big to display in my house, so I asked Sheryl if she wanted it.
 It’s perfect right here.

 The dining room had the biggest transformation.

-Sheryl and her husband Tim both love the outdoors which is evident by the artwork she painted for the dining room which are all trees from the mountains of BC.
+Sheryl and her husband Tim both love the outdoors which is evident by the artwork she painted for the dining room – all trees from the mountains of BC.